Flights sent to assess Tonga damage after volcanic eruption

 ------

-Associated Press Science Writer Seth Borenstein contributed to this report from Kensington, Maryland.
+Associated Press journalists Seth Borenstein in Kensington, Maryland, and Jill Lawless in London contributed to this report